jjneely/carolinarscm.org/content/register.md

 # Registration Forms

-Online registration is not yet open, please [contact][7] us for details!
+Registration is now open!
+You may [contact][7] us with any questions you may have.
+Please remember that all participants and course staff must have all forms on file.

 <!--
 <div class="alert alert-warning" role="alert">